Nirmal Purja: First winter ascent of K2

-Nirmal Purja, along with nine other Nepali mountaineers, made history on 16 January 2021 as the first to ascend K2 in the harsh weather conditions of the winter.
-His team consisting of Mingma David Sherpa, Mingma Tenzi Sherpa, Geljen Sherpa, Pem Chiri Sherpa, Dawa Temba Sherpa and himself, joined by the team of Mingma Gyalje Sherpa (Mingma G), Dawa Tenjin Sherpa and Kilu Pemba Sherpa, and Sona Sherpa from Seven Summits Treks and successfully ascended K2 at 16:58 local time in Pakistan.
+Purja, along with nine other Nepali mountaineers, made history on 16 January 2021 as the first to climb K2 in the harsh weather conditions of the winter.
+His team consisting of Mingma David Sherpa, Mingma Tenzi Sherpa, Geljen Sherpa, Pem Chiri Sherpa, Dawa Temba Sherpa and himself, joined by the team of Mingma Gyalje Sherpa (Mingma G), Dawa Tenjin Sherpa and Kilu Pemba Sherpa, and Sona Sherpa from Seven Summits Treks successfully ascended K2 at 16:58 local time in Pakistan.
 This is the first successful K2 winter expedition after numerous attempts since 1987.
-Purja was the only team member to summit without the use of supplemental oxygen, becoming the first person to do so in winter.
+Purja was the only team member to reach the summit without using supplemental oxygen, becoming the first person to do so in winter.

 After terrible weather conditions hit the lower camps at the foot of K2 and some equipment was lost, Nepali mountaineers of these three teams decided to join efforts and climb the peak together, as a team.

 Further achievements

 In May 2022, Purja set a new speed record for ascending Kangchenjunga, Mount Everest, and Lhotse consecutively without oxygen, with a time of 8 days 23 hours, and 10 minutes.
-He ascended Kangchenjunga on May 7 at 10:50 am, Mount Everest on May 15 at 8 am (his sixth ascent of Mount Everest), and after 26 hours, on May 16, at 10 am, ascended Lhotse.
+He ascended Kangchenjunga on 7 May at 10:50 am, Mount Everest on 15 May at 8 am (his sixth ascent of Mount Everest), and after 26 hours, on 16 May, at 10 am, ascended Lhotse.

+On 4 October 2024, Purja broke two world records after summiting Shishapangma: the fastest time to summit all 14 peaks with no supplementary oxygen (2 years and 5 months); and, the fastest to summit all 14 peaks both with and without supplementary oxygen.

+On 21 October 2024, Purja broke yet another record by becoming the first person to summit the 14 peaks and the Seven Summits both with and without supplementary oxygen.

+In 2025, Purja announced his latest challenge - called the Hat-Trick Challenge - the aim being to complete the 14 Peaks and the Seven Summits for the third time.
+Purja announced he would be self-funding the project, with all donations and sponsorship money going to support the Nimsdai Foundation.
+The Foundation's mission is to support the Big Mountain communities through initiatives including education, emergency aid and environmental projects.
+The most high-profile project is the Big Mountain Clean Up - launched to remove waste from the high peaks.

+On July 3rd, 2025, Purja announced that he had summitted Nanga Parbat in Pakistan.
+This was his 50th successful summit of an 8,000m peak, and his 22nd 8,000er without the use of supplementary oxygen.
+This sets two new records for Purja - the most successful summits by any climber and the most successful summits without oxygen use.